- Your Government

 If you have any questions about the process, or whether or not your event requires a permit, contact Shelby Krogh for further assistance.

 A cost estimate for your event will be provided, by way of an Event Invoice, after a complete application has been submitted and reviewed by the Special Event Review Team.
 Permits will not be issued until fees have been paid.

-The nonrefundable Special Event Permit application fee is set forth in the 2021 Fee Schedule (Resolution No 1407):
+The nonrefundable Special Event Permit application fee is:

 Facility Rental Fees (if applicable)

 Facility rental fees, in addition to Special Event Permit fees, will apply for events using City of Bothell parks, opens spaces, and plazas.
-Facility rental fees can be found in the 2021 Park User Fee Schedule as well as the 2021 Fee Schedule.
+Facility rental fees can be found in the 2023 Park User Fee Schedule.

 Carnival/Fair Fire Permit Fee (if applicable)